-- 1. Inform the person that they may be displaced for the project. - Generally describe the relocation payments for which the person may be eligible, the basic conditions of eligibility, and the procedures for obtaining payment. - 3.
-Inform the person that, unless they are subject to #6 below, they will be given reasonable relocation advisory services, including referrals to replacement properties, help in filing payment claims, and other necessary assistance to help the person successfully relocate. - 4.
-Inform the person that they will not be required to move without at least 90 days' written notice that meets the requirements of 49 CFR 24. - 5.
-Inform the person that they cannot be required to move permanently unless at least one comparable replacement dwelling is made available, and assure them that they will not be required to move earlier than 90 days after a replacement dwelling is available (see 49 CFR 24). - 6.
-Inform the person that any person who is an alien not lawfully present in the United States is ineligible for relocation advisory services and relocation payments, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child who is a citizen of the United States or an alien lawfully admitted for permanent residence in the United States. - 7.
-Describe the person's right to appeal DOT&PF's determination of benefits or relocation services under 49 CFR 24 and 17 AAC 81.
-(For rules regarding appeals, see 49 CFR 24.10 and 17 AAC 85 and consult with DOT&PF's attorney at the Department of Law.)
+- 1. inform the person that they may be displaced for the project; - 2. generally describe the relocation payments for which the person may be eligible, the basic conditions of eligibility, and the procedures for obtaining payment; - inform the person that, unless they are subject to #6 below, they will be given reasonable relocation advisory services, including referrals to replacement properties, help in filing payment claims, and other necessary assistance to help them successfully relocate;

+- 4. inform the person that they will not be required to move without at least 90 days' written notice that meets the requirements of 49 CFR 24; - 5. inform the person that they cannot be required to move permanently unless at least one comparable replacement property is made available and assure them that they will not be required to move earlier than 90 days after a replacement property is available (see 49 CFR 24); - 6. inform the person that any person who is an alien not lawfully present in the United States is ineligible for relocation advisory services and relocation payments, unless such ineligibility would result in exceptional and extremely unusual hardship to a qualifying spouse, parent, or child who is a citizen of the United States or an alien lawfully admitted for permanent residence in the United States; and - describe the person's right to appeal DOT&PF's determination of benefits or relocation services under 49 CFR 24 and 17 AAC 81.
+(For rules regarding appeals, see 49 CFR 24.10 and 17 AAC 85 and consult with the Regional and Statewide Right-of-Way Chiefs and DOT&PF's attorney at the Department of Law.)